bbbbbr/gbtoolsid/README.md

 gbtoolsid - Game Boy Toolchain ID
 =================================

-A command line tool for identifying tools used to build Game Boy ROMs
+A command line app for identifying tools used to build Game Boy ROMs

 It attempts to identify the toolchain and engine through binary fingerprints:
 - GBDK 2.x and GBDK-2020